ivanrichmond/hello/README.md

 Figure out a way to know if it's a new account and change redirect to / in that case.

 7. Make delete user reroute to different places, depending on /user or /admin  -- **DONE**
+8. Actually have it say hello to logged in user's name!!!
 #### Routing

 Routing should allow for several things: